~ West Texas Historical Association ~

 Welcome to the West Texas Historical Association Web page.
 Please feel free to browse our site and get to know us.
 Our executive and editorial offices are located at Texas Tech University.

-Tai Kreidler, Holle Humphries and Bill Neal recently visited the Downtown Medicine Mound Museum in Quanah, Texas.
+Tai Kreidler, Holle Humphries and Bill Neal recently the Downtown Medicine Mound Museum in Quanah, Texas.
 The Downtown Medicine Mound Preservation Group holds fundraising events in order to sustain the museum.
-More photos can be seen by clicking on the picture of Bill [to the left].

 Tai Kreidler and Monte Monroe also visited with folks at the Muleshoe National Wildlife Refuge and the State Line Tribune to look over some of the collections available at these institutions.

 Several members of WTHA attended the Quanah Parker Trail Giant Arrow installation on July 12, 2012, at 2:30 p.m. at the entrance way gate to the American Museum of Agriculture, located at 1501 Canyon Lake Drive in Lubbock, Texas.
 Those in attendance included Delores Moser, Robert Hall, Lynn Whitfield, Randy Vance, Emerson Tucker, Sally Murray, Monte Monroe, Holle Humphries, and Tai Kreidler.
 Henry Crawford, Randy Vance, and Tai Kreidler help erect the arrow before pouring in the concrete and water needed to stabilize the arrow.
 The Lubbock Avalanche-Journal ran a story with additional photographs under the headline "Arrows Still Falling in Comanche Battle with Buffalo Hunters.